CodeYourFuture/curriculum/content/js2/blocks/variable-keys/index.md

     2='Explain why a previous test breaks once the implementation changes'
 +++

 We can mutate an object using `.` dot notation.
-However, if we look at the return value we get `{ key : "banana"}`.
+However, if we look at the return value in the previous implementation we get `{ key : "banana"}`.
-Let's take another look at our current implementation of `parseQueryString`
+Let's take another look at our current implementation of `parseQueryString`:

 ```js {linenos=table,hl_lines=["5"],linenostart=1}
 function parseQueryString(queryString) {